- Mining the New Ocean Floor

 In addition to having to pump heavy and abrasive material, mining a mile beneath the ocean surface is an incredibly hostile environment for heavy machinery.
 Aside from the engineering feats of getting machinery to adequately function so deep in the ocean, these machines must also contend with superheated pockets of highly pressurized water that can occur near geothermal vents.

-As with any mining operation, environmental concerns have been raised about what kind of footprint deepsea mining will leave on the local ecosystem.
+AAs with any mining operation, environmental concerns have been raised about what kind of footprint deepsea mining will leave on the local ecosystem.
 Some are concerned that heavy mining activity will disrupt vital habitats of marine life that thrive near geothermal vents.
 One of the main concerns involves heavy turbidity as a result of large mining equipment, which will rain sediment over long distances, slowly smothering lifeforms.
 Fears are that disrupting this ecosystem could lead to a chain reaction affecting many more ecosystems down the line.
 However, excessive turbidity is not an issue with the EDDY Pump.
-The EDDY Pump features an intake that is closer to the target material and a suction opening which can be turned into the material face.
-These innovations reduce detectable turbidity, making the EDDY Pump far more environmentally safe for deep-sea dredging projects.
+The intake of the EDDY Pump is designed so that the inlet port of the pump can be positioned close to the material that is to be pumped.
+This can reduce the potential detectable turbidity, which aids in conserving the environment.